You want more Delta SkyMiles. We get it, and we’re here to help.

 Read our guide to transferring Amex Membership Rewards points.

 While transferring all those points to Delta SkyMiles may not be the most valuable option, we ‘re still big fans – especially if you’re looking to book a deeply discounted SkyMiles flash sale.
 Plus, the card comes with an unbeatable suite of perks for the frequent traveler, including lounge access.
-It also comes with up to $400 in annual credits for airfare and Uber and will cover your application fee for Global Entry or TSA PreCheck.
-The 5x points you get on airfare purchases is unrivaled in the world of miles and points, justifying the card’s $550 annual fee.
+It also comes with up to $200 in annual credits for airfare and up to $200 in annual credits for Uber and up to a $100 fee credit for Global Entry or TSA PreCheck.
+The 5x points you get on airfare purchases is unrivaled in the world of miles and points, justifying the card’s $550 annual fee (see rates & fees).

 Click Here to learn more about the Platinum Card from American Express

-There’s also the American Express Gold card.
-It also offers 4x Membership Rewards points at both restaurants and U.S. supermarkets up to $25,000 each year (and then 1x) and other perks like a $100 annual airline fee credit.
+There’s also the American Express® Gold card.
+It also offers 4x Membership Rewards points at both restaurants and U.S. supermarkets up to $25,000 each year (and then 1x).
 This is a great card to keep in your wallet, especially if you’re spending big on groceries or restaurants.
-The card carries a $250 annual fee and offers a 60,000-point welcome bonus after spending $4,000 within the first 6 months.
+The card carries a $250 annual fee (see rates & fees) and offers a 60,000-point welcome bonus after spending $4,000 within the first 6 months.

 Click Here to learn more about the American Express Gold Card.

-Finally, there’s the recently revamped American Express Green Card.
+Finally, there’s the recently revamped American Express® Green Card.
 With an annual fee of $150, it’s at a lower price point.
-But it still packs a punch with $100 credits toward an Away luggage purchase and another $100 toward annual CLEAR membership fees to skip the line at airport security.
-There’s a limited-time welcome bonus of 30,000 points after spending $2,000 within the first three months which ends on January 15, 2020.
+But it still packs a punch with $100 toward annual CLEAR membership fees to skip the line at airport security.

 Click Here to learn more about the American Express Green Card.